ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The access requested for a given object when using these fields is the cross-product of all fields of the object.
-That is to say, the object represents a request for all `action` values listed within the object to be used at all `location` values listed within the object for all `datatype` values listed within the object.
+That is to say, the object represents a request for all `actions` listed to be used at all `locations` listed for all possible `datatypes` listed within the object.
 Assuming the request above was granted, the client instance could assume that it would be able to do a `read` action against the `images` on the first server as well as a `delete` action on the `metadata` of the second server, or any other combination of these fields, using the same access token.

-To request a different combination of access, such as requesting one `action` against one `location` and a different `action` against a different `location`, the client instance can include multiple separate objects in the `resources` array.
+To request a different combination of access, such as requesting one of the possible `actions` against one of the possible `locations` and a different choice of possible `actions` against a different one of the possible `locations`, the client instance can include multiple separate objects in the `resources` array.
 The following non-normative example uses the same fictitious `photo-api` type definition to request a single access token with more specifically